spookygames/gdx-gfx/README.md

 All proper GL calls and rebinding are automagically handled!

-Various parameter types are available (Int, Float, FloatArray, Vector2, Vector2Array, Vector3, Vector3Array, Color, Matrix3, Matrix4), more could be added later.
+Various parameter types are available (int, float, float[], Vector2, Vector2[], Vector3, Vector3[], Color, Matrix3, Matrix4), more could be added later.

 Some even-more-streamlined classes are available for even-simpler shader use cases.
 If you need an effect with a single shader pass, you may use SinglePassShaderEffect and only provide the `ShaderProgram`.
-If you don't feel like creating the `ShaderProgram` yourself, go with an `OwnedSinglePassShaderEffect` which will take care of creating (and disposing) the `ShaderProgram` object.
+If you don't feel like creating the `ShaderProgram` yourself, go with an `OwnedSinglePassShaderEffect` which will take care of creating (and disposing) the `ShaderProgram` object for you.

 Important side note:
 The `ShaderEffect` and `SinglePassShaderEffect` are not responsible for creating the `ShaderProgram` object, thus not for destroying it either.
-It is **your** responsibility to call `dispose()` on the program after use!
+It is **your** responsibility to call `dispose()` on the shader program after use!

 #### Examples